Haizhou, Lianyungang

 Haizhou District (海州区 (海州區, Hǎizhōu Qū)) is one of three urban districts of Lianyungang, Jiangsu province, China.

 Xinpu District was a former district of Lianyungang, Jiangsu province, China.
 Now, it's merged into Haizhou District.

 Administrative divisions

-In the present, Haizhou District (including the former Xinpu District which was merged into Haizhou District) has 10 subdistricts, 5 towns and 3 township.
+At present, Haizhou District (including the former Xinpu District which was merged into Haizhou District) has 10 subdistricts, 5 towns and 3 townships.